Cattle slaughter in India: Christianity

 Christianity is one of India's largest religions after Hinduism and Islam, with approximately 28 million followers, constituting 2.3 percent of India's population (2011 census).
 According to legend, the Christian faith was introduced to India by Thomas the Apostle, who supposedly reached the Malabar Coast (Kerala) in 52 AD.
 Later Christianity also arrived on the Indian sea coast with Christian travelers and merchants.

-Christians are a significant minority and a major religious group in three states of India – Meghalaya, Mizoram, and Nagaland with a plural majority in Manipur and Arunachal Pradesh and other states with significant Christian population include Coastal Andhra, Tamil Nadu, Kerala, Kanara, the south shore and North-east India.
-Christians in India, especially the Saint Thomas Christians of Kerala, to an extent follow Hindu practices.
+Christians are a significant minority and a major religious group in three states of India – Meghalaya, Mizoram, and Nagaland, and a plurality of Christians exists in Manipur and Arunachal Pradesh.
+Other states with significant Christian populations include Coastal Andhra, Tamil Nadu, Kerala, Kanara, the southern shore and northeast India.
+Christians in India, especially the Saint Thomas Christians of Kerala, follow Hindu practices to an extent.
 Moreover, a significant number of Indians profess personal Christian faith outside the domain of traditional and institutionalized Christianity and do not associate with any Church or its conventional code of belief.
-In Christianity, no dietary restrictions exists and any kind of meat has been eaten across Christian followers in different parts of India for centuries.
+In Christianity, no dietary restrictions apply to any kind of meats, which have been eaten by Christians in across of India for centuries.